Chuck Priefer: Tenure with the Lions 1997–2006

-Statistics & Rankings
+Statistics and rankings

-Chuck Priefer has solidified the Lions’ cover teams among the best in the NFL over the past few seasons.
+Chuck Priefer has solidified the Lions' cover teams among the best in the NFL over the past few seasons.
 In 2004, the Lions finished third in the NFL in Average Drive Start following kickoff (kickoff team) with 24.3, four yards below the league average, including 14 touchbacks and 18 stops inside-the-20.
 The Lions tied for third in the NFL with 32 kickoffs that resulted either in touchbacks or stops inside the 20-yard line.
 In combined kicks (punts and kickoffs), Detroit tied for first in the NFL with 50 stops inside the 20-yard line (32 punts downed, 18 drives started inside-the-20 following kickoffs).
 The Lions tied for third in the NFL with 32 punts downed inside-the-20 and tied for second in the NFL with 18 opponent kickoff returns stopped inside-the-20.
 In 2003, the Lions ranked fifth in the league in covering punts by allowing just a 6.6 yards per return average.
-In 2002, the team’s punt coverage unit ranked first in the NFL after holding opponents to a mere 4.5 average return per punt.
-For two-straight seasons, the Lions were the NFL’s best team at pinning opponents deep in their own territory following kickoffs.
+In 2002, the team's punt coverage unit ranked first in the NFL after holding opponents to a mere 4.5 average return per punt.
+For two-straight seasons, the Lions were the NFL's best team at pinning opponents deep in their own territory following kickoffs.
 The Lions kickoff coverage team led the league in average starting field position in 2000 (25.1) and 2001 (25.3).
-In 2002, the Lions’ kickoff return unit ranked third in the NFL in average yards per kickoff return after averaging 24.6 yards per kickoff return, and the unit ranked second in the NFC after accumulating a 31.0 average starting point.
+In 2002, the Lions' kickoff return unit ranked third in the NFL in average yards per kickoff return after averaging 24.6 yards per kickoff return, and the unit ranked second in the NFC after accumulating a 31.0 average starting point.